 Marine Protected Areas

 Currently around 12 percent of the Baltic Sea is protected, mainly under the European Union’s Natura 2000 network.
 In addition, marine national parks and other coastal protected areas exist.
 Most of these sites, however, are poorly or not at all managed.
 Only about 13 percent of the MPAs actually have any kind of management plan.
 In other areas – and sometimes even inside areas with management plans – destructive fishing, fisheries with high by-catch rates, dredging and other unsustainable activities are still common and allowed.
 To safeguard biodiversity, a minimum of 30 percent of the Baltic Sea should be designated as MPAs, coupled with comprehensive management plans.

 Based on our expedition findings, Oceana proposes the creation of twelve new MPAs in the Baltic Sea.
 These areas include offshore waters and host habitats and species that are not sufficiently protected, despite being vulnerable to many human activities, in particular bottom trawling.
-Learn more in our report or see the map.
+Learn more in our proposals or see the map.